Michael Harrison (musician)

-Michael Harrison is an American contemporary classical music composer and pianist living in New York City.
-He was a Guggenheim Fellow for the academic year 2018–2019.
+Michael Harrison (October 24, 1958 – April 17, 2026) was an American contemporary classical music composer and pianist who lived in New York City.

 Early years

-Born in Bryn Mawr, PA, Harrison grew up in Eugene, OR, where his father, David Kent Harrison was a professor of mathematics at the University of Oregon and a Guggenheim Fellow for the academic year 1963–1964.
-As a child and teenager, he spent summers in both Chatham and Concord, MA with his grandfather, George R. Harrison, a professor of experimental physics at the Massachusetts Institute of Technology (1930), and Dean of Science (1942–64).
+Born in Bryn Mawr, Pennsylvania, Harrison grew up in Eugene, Oregon, where his father, David Kent Harrison was a professor of mathematics at the University of Oregon and a Guggenheim Fellow for the academic year 1963–1964.
+As a child and teenager, he spent summers in both Chatham and Concord, Massachusetts, with his grandfather, George R. Harrison, a professor of experimental physics at the Massachusetts Institute of Technology (1930), and Dean of Science (1942–64).
 He graduated from the University of Oregon with a B.M. in Composition, where he later received the Distinguished Alumnus of the Year Award, and then moved to New York City to study with La Monte Young through a Dia Art Foundation Apprenticeship-in Residency.
 He later received an M.M. in composition from the Manhattan School of Music, studying with Reiko Fueting.

 Career

 In 1986, Harrison designed and produced the "harmonic piano", an extensively modified grand piano with the ability to play 24 notes per octave.
 Critic Kyle Gann referred to it as "an indisputable landmark in the history of Western tuning".
 The instrument is described in the second edition of the Grove Dictionary of Musical Instruments.

-Harrison has been a serious student of Indian music, first as a disciple of master Indian vocalist Pandit Pran Nath (1979–1996), and currently, a protégé of Ustad Mashkoor Ali Khan (1999–present).
-He is also the co-founder and president of the American Academy of Indian Classical Music (AAICM).
+Harrison had been a serious student of Indian music, first as a disciple of master Indian vocalist Pandit Pran Nath (1979–1996), and then a protégé of Ustad Mashkoor Ali Khan (1999–2026).
+He was also the co-founder and president of the American Academy of Indian Classical Music (AAICM).

+Harrison was a protege of minimalist composer, La Monte Young, serving as Young's exclusive tuner for The Well Tuned Piano, a semi-improvised several hour long piano piece, learning the piece by sitting at the piano with Young every time he played it.
+He became the only person to ever play the piece other than the composer.

+Later life and death

+Harrison died on April 17, 2026, at the age of 67.

 Academic appointments

-Harrison has been on faculty at the Rhode Island School of Design, Manhattan School of Music’s Contemporary Performance Program, and the Bang on a Can Summer Institute at MASS MoCA.
-He is music director at Arts, Letters & Numbers.
+Harrison had been on faculty at the Rhode Island School of Design, Manhattan School of Music’s Contemporary Performance Program, and the Bang on a Can Summer Institute at MASS MoCA.
+He was music director at Arts, Letters & Numbers.
+He was a Guggenheim Fellow for the academic year 2018–2019.